Survival Analysis with Graph-Based Regularization for Predictors: Simulation Study

 Three types of predictor graph topologies are tested in the simulation study: (1) the sparse graph, (2) the ring graph, and (3) the graph with communities.
 Figure~\ref{fig: graph-topologies} illustrates the corresponding graph typologies.

-In the following, we show that the proposed graph regularizer has overall the most promising performance among the regularizers for the Cox model that are tested in the simulation study.
+In the following, we show that the proposed graph regularizer has the most promising performance among the regularizers for the Cox model that was tested in the simulation study.
+In the proposed estimation scheme, the tuning parameter is the regularization constant $\lambda$.
+In practice, this constant is chosen by cross-validation.